-(14) 'Person' means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, government, governmental subdivision, agency, or instrumentality, public corporation, or any other legal or commercial entity.
+(14) (19) "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, government, governmental subdivision, agency, or instrumentality, public eorporation, an individual; corporation; business trust; estate; trust; partnership; limited liability company; association; joint venture; public corporation; government or governmental subdivision, agency, or instrumentality; or any other legal or commercial entity.

-Page 2 of 26 (15) 'Record' means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.
+(15) (20) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.

-(16) 'Register' means to file a support order or judgment determining parentage in the Family Court.
-(17) 'Registering tribunal' means a tribunal in which a support order is registered.
+(16) (21) "Register" means to file in a tribunal of this State a support order or judgment determining parentage of a child issued in another state or a foreign country in the Family Court.

+(17) (22) "Registering tribunal" means a tribunal in which a support order or judgment determining parentage of a child is registered.

-(18) 'Responding State' means a state in which a proceeding is filed or to which a proceeding is forwarded for filing from an initiating state under this Chapter or a law or procedure substantially similar to this Chapter.
-(19) 'Responding tribunal' means the authorized tribunal in a responding state.
+(18) (23) "Responding state" means a state in which a proceeding petition or comparable pleading for support or to determine parentage of a child is filed or to which a proceeding petition or comparable pleading is forwarded for filing from an initiating another state or a foreign country under this chapter or a law or procedure substantially similar to this chapter.

-(20) 'Spousal-support order' means a support order for a spouse or former spouse of the obligor.
-(21) 'State' means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States.
-The term includes: (a) an Indian tribe; and (b) a foreign country or political subdivision that:
+(19) (24) "Responding tribunal" means the authorized tribunal in a responding state or foreign country.
+(20) "Spousal-support order" means a support order for a spouse or former spouse of the obligor.
+(21) (26) "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to under the jurisdiction of the United States.
+The term includes: an Indian nation or tribe.

+(a) An Indian tribe; and (b) A foreign country or political subdivision that:

-(i) has been declared to be a foreign reciprocating country or political subdivision under federal law; (ii) has established a reciprocal arrangement for child support with this State as provided in § 6-308; or (iii) has enacted a law or established procedures for the issuance and enforcement of support orders which are substantially similar to the procedures under this Chapter.
+(i) Has been declared to be a foreign reciprocating country or political subdivision under federal law; (ii) Has established a reciprocal arrangement for child support with this State as provided in § 6-308 of this title; or (iii) Has enacted a law or established procedures for the issuance and enforcement of support orders which are substantially similar to the procedures under this chapter.

-(22) 'Support enforcement agency' means a public official or agency authorized to seek: (a) enforcement of support orders or laws relating to the duty of support; (b) establishment or modification of child support; (c) determination of parentage; (d) location of obligors or their assets; or (e) determination of the controlling child-support order.
+(22) (27) "Support enforcement agency" means a public official, governmental entity, or private agency authorized to seek:

+(a) Enforcement a.
+Seek enforcement of support orders or laws relating to the duty of support; (b) Establishment b.
+Seek establishment or modification of child support; (c) Determination c.
+Request determination of parentage of a child; (d) Location of d.
+Attempt to locate obligors or their assets; or (e) Determination e.
+Request determination of the controlling child-support order.
-(23) 'Support order' means a judgment, decree, order, or directive, whether temporary, final, or subject to modification, issued by a tribunal for the benefit of a child, a spouse, or a former spouse, which provides for monetary support, health care, arrearages, or reimbursement, and may include related costs and fees, interest, income withholding, attorney's fees, and other relief.

-(24) 'Tribunal' means a court, administrative agency, or quasi-judicial entity authorized to establish, enforce, or modify support orders or to determine parentage.
+(23) (28) "Support order" means a judgment, decree, order, decision, or directive, whether temporary, final, or subject to modification, issued by a tribunal in a state or foreign country for the benefit of a child, a spouse, or a former spouse, which provides for monetary support, health care, arrearages, retroactive support, or reimbursement, and for financial assistance provided to an individual obligee in place of child support.
+The term may include related costs and fees, interest, income withholding, automatic adjustment, reasonable attorney's fees, and other relief.
+(24) (29) "Tribunal" means a court, administrative agency, or quasi-judicial entity authorized to establish, enforce, or modify support orders or to determine parentage of a child.

 § 6-103.
-Tribunal of State.
+Tribunal of State State tribunal and support enforcement agency.

-The Family Court of the State of Delaware is the tribunal of this State.
+(a) The Family Court of the State of Delaware is the tribunal of this State.